PallaviTS/programming-challenge.rb/README.md

 $ brew install ruby-build rbenv rbenv-readline rbenv-ctags

 # install the local ruby version and do the setup
+$ bundle install --with mysql # We only use MySQL in development (MS SQL in production)
 $ bin/setup

 # start the project